 "20.08.080 Grading and grubbing permit review.
-Drainage, engineering slope hazard report, and erosion control plans Ishall must be submitted to the applicable soil and water conservation [district(s)] district and to the department of land and natural resources' state historic preservation division for review and comment.
-Applicants [shall] must provide information sufficient to enable the reviewing agencies to determine that the proposed work will be in conformance with the most current standards on file at the department of [public works of the] land and natural resources' soil and water conservation [district(s)] district and will meet the requirements of chapter 6E, [Hawaii] Hawaii Revised Statutes, and related administrative rules.
+Drainage, engineering slope hazard report, and erosion control plans [shall] must be submitted to the applicable soil and water conservation [district(s)] district and to the department of land and natural resources' state historic preservation division for review and comment.
+Applicants [shall] must provide information sufficient to enable the reviewing agencies to determine that the proposed work will be in conformance with the most current standards on file at the department of [public works fof the] land and natural resources' soil and water conservation [district(s)] district and will meet the requirements of chapter 6E, [Hawaii] Hawaiii Revised Statutes, and related administrative rules.
 Final approval or disapproval [shall] must be made by the County within ten days after receiving the reviewing agencies' comments.
-In the wetlands overlay district, the director must make decisions consistent with the policy in section 19.47.020, unless the director reports to the council in writing a need to make a contrary decision."
+In the wetlands overlay district, the director must make decisions consistent with any report required by subsection 19.47.030(A) and the policy in section 19.47.020, unless the director reports to the council in writing a need to make a contrary decision."

 SECTION 9.
 Material to be repealed is bracketed.
-New material is underscored.
-In printing this bill, the County Clerk need not include the brackets, the bracketed material, or the underscoring.
+New material is underscored. \In printing this bill, the County Clerk need not include the brackets, the bracketed material, or the underscoring.

 SECTION 10.
-The Department of Planning must adopt administrative rules to implement this Ordinance within one hundred eighty days after the effective date of this Ordinance.
-This Ordinance takes effect on approval.
+The Department of Planning must adopt administrative rules to implement this Ordinance within one hundred eighty days after the effective date of this Ordinance.\ This Ordinance takes effect upon the adoption of administrative rules by the Department of Planningon approval.